 No. 1: Rely on your support system

 People need people—especially in times of distress.
-One of the best ways to avoid healthcare burnout is to reach out and rely on your people, whether that’s friends, family, fellow travel buddies, your recruiter, or someone else.
+One of the best ways to avoid healthcare worker burnout is to reach out and rely on your people in your personal life, whether that’s friends, family, fellow travel buddies, your recruiter, or someone else.

 Traveling licensed practical nurse (LPN), Gin, said she avoids traveler burnout by “making friends” and “seeing the sights.”
 Try her advice out for yourself next time you’re feeling more stressed than satisfied.